FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 **Title:** Berstein polynomial generation - improper argument value

-The function generating Bersteing polynomial raises an exception compatible with ValueError if:
+The function generating Berstein polynomial raises an exception compatible with ValueError if:

 * the first argument (degree) is negative
 * the second argument (index) is negative